Raiders begin post-Jon Gruden era with 34-24 win at Denver

 INJURIES

-Raiders LB Nick Kwiatkoski (foot) and S Roderic Teamer (shoulder) got hurt.
-The Broncos lost linebackers Johnson (chest), Baron Browning (concussion) and Andre Mintze (hamstring) in the first half.
+Raiders LB Nick Kwiatkoski (foot) went out in the first half and S Roderic Teamer (shoulder) early in the fourth period.
+The Broncos announced at halftime that Johnson (chest) was out along with rookies linebackers Baron Browning (concussion) and Andre Mintze (hamstring).
 Johnson was replaced by Micah Kiser.
-WR Tim Patrick slid on the tarp and into the Broncos bench in the fourth quarter but Fangio had no postgame update on any of the injuries.
+Patrick slid on the tarp and into the Broncos bench in the fourth quarter and it appeared trainers were looking at his left leg.

 UP NEXT